Alinaderkurdi/AliNaderkurdi/README.md

 🛠️ Problem Solver: Facing challenges is a part of the journey, and I embrace them with enthusiasm.
 My problem-solving skills help me tackle complex issues and find efficient solutions.

 What You'll Find Here
 Projects: My GitHub is a showcase of projects that highlight my skills and creativity.
-Explore repositories to see my work with frameworks like React, Vue, and Angular, as well as other front-end technologies.
+Explore repositories to see my work with frameworks like React, and other front-end technologies.
 Learning Journey: I'm dedicated to continuous learning and often share code snippets, tutorials, and experiments that document my growth as a developer.
 Collaboration: I value teamwork and collaboration.
 I'm open to contributing to open-source projects and engaging with other developers to share knowledge and ideas.
 </h3>